 Finally, the single most important gift we can give our students is how we hold them in mind.
 Do we view them as survivors—strong, empowered and resilient, or as victims—weak and in some way lacking?

 Keep the Teaching Environment consistent and predictable.
 Work to increase your students’ tolerance to quiet and relaxation.
 Consider if the classroom has adequate space, and balance that with close proximity and creating a cozy container of safety and privacy.
 If you have a choice between only dim lighting and bright lighting, trauma survivors generally feel safer in well-lit rooms.

-To support those who have experienced trauma, the teachings of Kundalini Yoga as taught by Yoga Bhajan are rich and vast.
+To support those who have experienced trauma, the teachings of Kundalini Yoga are rich and vast.
 They support healing and provide the opportunity to regain the Original Self.
 As Kundalini Yoga Teachers, in order to be trauma-sensitive in your teaching, consider your language, your environment and how you use yourself to create a safe and steady container for your students.

 Upcoming Courses on Trauma Informed Kundalini Yoga for PTSD: Shanghai October 25 - 28, 2016; Sydney April 4 - 6, 2017.

 Navneet Kaur Khalsa, LCSW has been working in the field of social work since 1979.
 Her professional career is focused on working with children and families involved in the child welfare system.
 She has extensive experience providing counseling and supervising therapists who work with children who have experienced severe trauma.
 Her work includes serving families affected by substance abuse, domestic violence and poverty.
 Navneet Kaur has provided training to child welfare workers across the nation with the goal of improving services provided to these vulnerable children and families.